Chad J. Toms

 - Chair: State of Delaware Architectural Accessibility Board

-- Former Law Clerk to the Honorable Henry duPont Ridgely, President Judge of the Superior Court of Delaware, now Justice of the Supreme Court of Delaware
+- Former Law Clerk to the Honorable Henry duPont Ridgely, then President Judge of the Superior Court of Delaware, later Justice of the Supreme Court of Delaware

 Director & Officer Corporate Governance

 - Practice in complex corporate and business litigation, including equitable litigation concerning Delaware entities, their directors, members, partners and other constituencies in relation to corporate governance and fiduciary duties

 - Representation of institutional investor in asserting breach of fiduciary duty claims against officers and directors